MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 After you configure your model monitor and the first run finishes, you can view the results in Azure Machine Learning studio.

 - In the studio, under **Manage**, select **Monitoring**.
 In the Monitoring page, select the name of your model monitor to see its overview page.
 This page shows the monitoring model, endpoint, and deployment.
 It also provides detailed information about configured signals.
-The followng image shows a monitoring overviewpage that includes data drift and data quality signals.
+The following image shows a monitoring overview page that includes data drift and data quality signals.

    :::image type="content" source="media/how-to-monitor-models/monitoring-dashboard.png" alt-text="Screenshot showing a monitoring dashboard." lightbox="media/how-to-monitor-models/monitoring-dashboard.png":::

 - Look in the **Notifications** section of the overview page.
-In this section, you can see the feature for each signal that breached the configured threshold for its respective metrics.
+In this section, you can see the feature for each signal that breaches the configured threshold for its respective metrics.

 - In the **Signals** section, select **data_drift** to see detailed information about the data drift signal.
 On the details page, you can see the data drift metric value for each numerical and categorical feature that your monitoring configuration includes.
-If your monitor has more than one run, you see a trendline for each feature.
+If your monitor has more than one run, you see a trend line for each feature.

    :::image type="content" source="media/how-to-monitor-models/data-drift-details-page.png" alt-text="Screenshot showing the details page of the data drift signal." lightbox="media/how-to-monitor-models/data-drift-details-page.png":::